Tiladura/THErocket/README.md

 # THErocket

 A personal rocket engineering project focused on designing and building a custom rocket with a thrust vector control system and a servo-based recovery mechanism.
+## Why did i want to make this project?
+I have always wanted to build something that can fly really high and land gracefully.
+I also plan to place my LEGO Mandalorian figure inside the rocket so it can be my first astronaut.
 ## Project Overview

 This project explores the development of my own rocket architecture, including: